-I pledge to wash my hands often with soap and water for at least 20 seconds, or utilise a hand sanitizer that contains at least 60% alcohol, especially after being in a public space, after blowing my nose, coughing, sneezing, or touching my face.
+I pledge to wash my hands often with soap and water for at least 20 seconds, or utilize a hand sanitizer that contains at least 60% alcohol, especially after being in a public space, after blowing my nose, coughing, sneezing, or touching my face.

 (Note: If access to hand sanitizer or other personal protective equipment [PPE] is limited due to any range of factors [socioeconomic, transportation/location, etc], please reach out for assistance to Robin Hebert at email@example.com for students and to Craig Kilburn at firstname.lastname@example.org for faculty and staff.)

-I commit to wearing masks or face coverings at all times that I am indoors and outside of my residence hall room, even when social distancing can be maintained.
+I commit to wearing masks or face coverings at all times outside of my residence hall room, even when social distancing can be maintained.

 I understand that I will only be permitted to remove my face covering for the purposes of bathing and eating.

-I commit as a resident to wear face coverings at all times in the residence halls other than when in my residence hall room, suite, or house with members of my “Residential Unit.”
+I commit as a resident to wear appropriate face coverings at all times in the residence halls other than when in my residence hall room, suite, or house with members of my “Residential Unit.”
 Bandanas and neck gaiters are not approved face coverings for use on campus per CDC guidance.

 Cleaning and Disinfection

-I commit to cleaning and disinfecting commonly used surfaces in my personal work space, residence halls and classrooms after use in order to limit the spread of COVID-19.
+I commit to cleaning and disinfecting frequently touched surfaces in my personal work space, residence halls and classrooms after use in order to limit the spread of COVID-19.
 This includes, door knobs, railings, cell phones, computers, bathrooms, kitchens, fitness equipment, etc.

-I pledge to not remove the disinfected materials from these locations.
+I pledge to not remove the disinfection materials from these locations.

 Presentation of Symptoms

-I commit to monitoring myself for symptoms daily that, based on current guidance, are known to be associated with COVID-19 and I will self-report my symptoms to the college.
+I commit to monitoring myself for symptoms daily that, based on current guidance, are known to be associated with COVID-19 and I will self-report my symptoms to the college using the CoVerified App.